KillianDavitt/docker-nebula/swarm.md

 1. Create a discovery backend.

-    FINISH: not all that happy about this discovery backend - also need to secure.

     To begin the swarm configuration for your machine set, we first create a _discovery backend_ which is a service that lets swarm members find each other.
 Login to your registry host (this will be a lightly loaded host suitable to also act as a discovery backend) or create a node for the purpose.
 We shall refer to this node in the following text as the `registry`.
 Create the discovery backend as follows:

         $ docker run -d --restart=always -p 8500:8500 --name=consul progrium/consul -server -bootstrap